rightsstatements/rightsstatements.github.io/README.md

 ![Add file](files/images/add_file.png?raw=true)

 When you are done, commit the file to `master` and create a pull request as described above.
+After this, deploy the site (or have it deployed by someone with the right permission) on the staging and/or the production server using the instructions in the Deployment section above.

 ## Managing assets